gshakhn/gshakhn.github.io/_posts/2016-01-28-on-starting-a-blog.markdown

 ---
 layout: post
-title:  "On starting a blog"
+title:  "On starting a blog AKA why am I doing this?"
 date:   2016-01-28 23:30:00
 ---